 On life, on the challenges facing us in our little country… and on our

-of the first days of the journey, a few weeks before Pesach, I was struck by the
+of the first days of my journey on Shvil Yisrael, the Israel National Trail, a few weeks before Pesach in 2014 (5774), I was struck by the

 incredibly powerful connection I felt with my people, our history, and our